 |E. coli DNA contamination||100 U||<10 copies|

-The protein is produced by an E. coli strain which carries the cloned Endonuclease VIII gene.
+The recombinant enzyme protein is produced by an E. coli strain which carries the cloned Endonuclease VIII gene.

-Specific activity was measured using a twofold serial dilution method.
-Dilutions of enzyme were prepared in Endo VIII glycerol storage solution and added to 10 µl reactions containing 2.0 µM of an FAM-labeled, 34-base, duplex oligonucleotide, containing a single uracil.
-Note that the substrate was pre-treated for 2 minutes with 1 unit of UDG to create an abasic site.
-Reactions were incubated 60 minutes at 37°C, placed on ice, denatured with N-N-dimethylformamide and analyzed by running and exposing to short-wave UV a 15% TBE-Urea acrylamide gel.
+Specific activity of Endonuclease VIII was measured using a two-fold serial dilution method.
+Dilutions of the enzyme were prepared in the enzyme’s glycerol storage solution and added to 10 µL reactions containing 2.0 µM of a FAM-labeled, 34-base, duplex oligonucleotide containing a single uracil.
+Note that the substrate was pre-treated for 2 minutes with one unit of UDG to create an abasic site.
+Reactions were incubated for 60 minutes at 37°C, placed on ice, denatured with N-N-dimethylformamide and analyzed by running and exposing to short-wave UV a 15% TBE-Urea acrylamide gel.

 Physical purity is evaluated by SDS-PAGE of concentrated and diluted enzyme solutions followed by silver-stain detection.
-Purity is assessed by comparing the aggregate mass of contaminant bands in the concentrated sample to the mass of the band corresponding to the protein of interest in the diluted sample.
+Purity is assessed by comparing the aggregate mass of contaminant bands in the concentrated sample to the band's mass corresponding to the protein of interest in the diluted sample.

 Single-stranded exonuclease is determined in a 50 µL reaction containing a radiolabeled single-stranded DNA substrate and 10 µL of enzyme solution incubated for 4 hours at 37°C.

 Double-stranded exonuclease activity is determined in a 50 µL reaction containing a radiolabeled double-stranded DNA substrate and 10 µL of enzyme solution incubated for 4 hours at 37°C.